nemosupremo/gifdrawable-android/README.md

 April 13, 2013

 ## Overview
-GifDrawable is a BitmapDrawable class extended to provide animated gif capabilities to Android, specifically an ImageView.
-Natively the only way AFAIK to get animated gif in Android is to either user a WebView, or the poorly documented Movie class.
-A WebView is overkill, and the Movie class isn't very flexible.
+`GifDrawable` is a `BitmapDrawable` class extended to provide animated gif capabilities to Android, specifically an `ImageView`.
+Natively the only way AFAIK to get animated gif in Android is to either user a `WebView`, or the poorly documented `Movie` class.
+A `WebView` is overkill, and the `Movie` class isn't very flexible.

-The GifDrawable uses the JNI so that GIF frames can be drawn in sub 10ms.
+The `GifDrawable` uses the JNI so that GIF frames can be drawn in sub 10ms.
 A attempted a pure Java implementation and it was not very fast.

 ## Libraries